Water and Sewer Information

 How is my water rate determined?

-staffing costs, including salaries and benefits, for its technicians, water quality specialists, meter readers, administrative personnel and others who help run the water utility.
+- staffing costs, including salaries and benefits, for its technicians, water quality specialists, meter readers, administrative personnel and others who help run the water utility.

-Fixed Service Charge: The purpose of the monthly service charge is to recover the full cost of providing meter reading and billing, as well as the capital costs for providing the meter and related service line.
-The rate is based on the size of the meter.
-For residential customers who have a 5/8” meter, the service charge is $10.00 per month.
+- Fixed Service Charge: The purpose of the monthly service charge is to recover the full cost of providing meter reading and billing services, as well as the capital costs for providing the meter and related service lines.
+The rate is based on the size of the meter that was installed at the billing address.
+For residential customers who have a 5/8” meter, the service charge is $10.60 per month.

-As such, New Jersey American Water is the “middle man” in the sewage collection, treatment, and disposal process and responsible to collect and charge for the entire sewage process.
-Approximately 63 percent of your sewer payment covers costs New Jersey American Water must pay to the CMCMUA to treat and dispose of the sewage generated in Ocean City.
-Each municipality using CMCMUA pays for the volume they send to be processed.
-The remaining 37 percent covers New Jersey American Water’s expenses to collect sewage and maintain the collection system.
+New Jersey American Water Company owns and maintains the collection system, or pipelines, that are used to collect sewage from homes and businesses in the City.
+The sewage is transferred to the Cape May County Municipal Utilities Authority (CMCMUA) sewage treatment plant located at 45th Street & West Avenue.
+The CMCMUA owns and maintains the treatment plant, pumps and pipes necessary to treat and dispose of the collected sewage.
+Approximately 69% percent of your sewer payment covers the costs New Jersey American Water Company pays to the CMCMUA to treat and dispose of the sewage generated within Ocean City.
+Each municipality using the CMCMUA plant is required to pay for the volume they send to be processed.
+The remaining 31% percent covers New Jersey American Water’s expenses to collect sewage; maintenance of the collection system; pay local, state and federal taxes and to invest in the aging infrastructure of the collection system.

 What is the purpose of the PSTAC?